ngoctd314/learning/backend/golang/chapter 3. concurrent and parallelism/Chapter 1. An introduction to Concurrency.md

 Just a few lines of incorrect code can introduce tremendous variability into your program.

+Most of the time, data races are introduced because the developers are thinking about the problem sequentially.
+They assume  that because a line of code falls before another that it will run first.
+They assume the goroutine above will be scheduled and execute before the data variable is read in the if statement.

 ```go
 var data int
 go func() { data++ }()